spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ```

 #### "Federated" AWS account with Assumed Role configured (with STS - Security Token Service)
-Assummed role and access keys need to be created for Ansible module to connect with AWS account.
+Assumed role and access keys need to be created for Ansible module to connect with AWS account.
 More information in this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

 - Both keys need to be added to this file: _~/.aws/credentials_.
 ```shell